Learning Team Leader

 It rains diamonds on Jupiter!
 Probably…

-There is a lot of carbon in the clouds of Jupiter.
+There’s a lot of carbon in the clouds of Jupiter.
 During lightning storms, this carbon is converted into small pieces of soot that fall down towards the centre of the planet like rain.
 Because Jupiter’s so big, the closer you get to its centre, the more pressure there is all around you.
 When carbon is put under a lot of pressure, it gets converted into diamond.
-That means that as the carbon soot is falling, it’s getting squeezed and crushed and pushed by Jupiter’s pressure, and so it changes into tiny diamonds as it falls…
+That means that as the carbon soot is falling, it’s getting squeezed and crushed by Jupiter’s pressure, and so it changes into tiny diamonds as it falls…

 Probably, anyway!
 We’ve never actually seen it happen.
 That pressure’s far too high for any of our spaceships to survive getting in close enough to look.
 Scientists don’t have all the answers yet, and this shows that there’s still loads more out there to discover!

 What is a fun fact about yourself?